 - Types of batches with preassigned sizes.

 - Shipment requests for product batches.

-Production and shipment processes in the new model were initially based on current MRP scheduling.
 After the initial processing, the model used MRP scheduling to determine production needs.
 The model was impacted by demand variability as it created surpluses or shortfalls in safety stocks.
-This allowed the client’s prime goals of satisfying demand and reducing financial and operational risks to be met organically by the model.
+Using these results, the developers reached the client’s prime goals of satisfying demand and reducing financial and operational risks.

 To determine whether to produce, the model calculated the sum of current demand and desired safety stock.
 If it was less than current inventory, they did not produce, otherwise they charged inventories and started production.